Infinite-dimensional Hamiltonian description of a class of dissipative mechanical systems: Corresponding Conservative Mechanical Systems

-where $const=const_2-const_1$, and $H=\left.H\right|_{\gamma}$ because $H$ is mechanical energy of the non-conservative system (\ref{eq:inth-2}).
-According to the physical meaning of Hamiltonian, $const_1$, $const_2$ and $const$ are added into Eq. (\ref{eq:inth-5})(\ref{eq:inth-7})(\ref{eq:inth-8}) respectively such that the integral constant vanishes in the Hamiltonian quantity. \cite{Arnold1997} had presented the Newton-Laplace principle of determinacy as, 'This principle asserts that the state of a mechanical system at any fixed moment of time uniquely determines all of its (future and past) motion.'
-In other words, in the phase space the position variable and the velocity variable are determined only by the time $t$.
-Therefore, we can assume that we have already a solution of Eq. (\ref{eq:inth-2})
+where $const=const_2-const_1$.
+According to the physical interpretation of this Hamiltonian, $const_1$, $const_2$ and $const$ are added to Eq. (\ref{eq:inth-5})(\ref{eq:inth-7})(\ref{eq:inth-8}) respectively so that the integral constant vanishes in the Hamiltonian quantity.

+\cite{Arnold1997} had presented the Newton-Laplace principle of determinacy as, 'This principle asserts that the state of a mechanical system at any fixed moment of time uniquely determines all of its (future and past) motion.'
+In other words, in phase space the position and the velocity variables are functions of only the time $t$.
+We can therefore assume that we already have a solution of Eq. (\ref{eq:inth-2})

-where the solution satisfies the initial condition.
-We can divide the whole time domain into a group of sufficiently small domains and in these domains $q_i$ is monotone, and hence we can assume an inverse function $t=t(q_i)$.
-If $t=t(q_i)$ is substituted into the non-conservative force $\left.F_i\right|_{\gamma}$, we can assume that:
+where the solution satisfies the initial conditions.
+We can divide the whole time domain into a group of sufficiently small domains and in these domains, $q_i$ is monotonic, and hence we can assume an inverse function $t=t(q_i)$.
+If $t=t(q_i)$ is substituted into the non-conservative force $\left.F_i\right|_{\gamma}$, we find that: